cmdaoust/Experimental-SOPs/EEG/EEG_SOP.md

 > <details>
 > <summary>Click to expand</summary>
 >
-> - Whenever possible, use 412 syringes.
+> - Syringes should only ever be plastic tipped!
+BioSemi active electrodes do not require scalp abrasion.
-> -  To prevent air bubbles from entering the syringe, make sure the electrode gel has settled completely at the bottom of its tube before transferring it.
-If you notice air pockets in the gel tube, tap it firmly on a hard surface or shake it to release the trapped air before filling the syringe.
+> - To prevent air bubbles from entering the syringe, tap the gel bottle on a hard surface to make it settle.
+> - To fill the syringes, remove the plunger and put the end of the gel bottle inside the back of the syringe.
 > - Do not fill syringes completely to the top; otherwise, the gel will overflow when you insert the plunger.
-> - Make sure to clean gel off the tip of the tube before and after filling the syringes to prevent them from getting blocked.
+> - Make sure to clean gel off the tip of the tube before and after filling the syringes.
 > </details>

 ### Check Equipment
 - Make sure all electrodes are ordered and untangled.
 - Make sure measuring tape and adhesive tape are within reach.
-- Make sure the head cap you need is dry.
+- Make sure the head cap you need is dry (if damp from previous session, you can gently dry the caps with a hairdryer).
-- You can speed-dry it with the hair dryer, but **only use cold air** so as not to damage the cap.

 ### Prepare Electrodes
 - Prepopulate the electrodes with adhesive rings.